Copyright Guidelines for Students and Users of the Library

 Queen’s University is a Canadian research-intensive university with a transformative student learning experience.
 In order to aid in fulfilling this mandate, the Queen’s library makes print and electronic media available to Queen's students, faculty and staff, as well as alumni and local area residents and visitors, who are welcome to visit Queen’s libraries and use the facilities.

-Due to the variety of copyrighted materials made available at Queen’s, all students, staff, and faculty at Queen’s and users of the Queen’s library system should familiarize themselves with their rights as they appear in the Copyright Act of Canada.
+Due to the variety of copyrighted materials made available at Queen’s, all students, staff, and faculty at Queen’s and users of the Queen’s library system should familiarize themselves with the Copyright Act of Canada.

-This page provides general guidelines and resources related to how the Copyright Act applies to the many of the common situations faced by users of copyrighted material at Queen’s (students, researchers, alumni etc.).
+This page provides general guidelines and resources on how yhe Copyright Act applies to the many of the common situations faced by users of copyrighted material at Queen’s (students, researchers, alumni etc.).
 It is not a substitute for legal advice.
 If you have a specific question related to copyright that is not covered on this page, please contact the Copyright Advisory Office.

 Copyright Infringement and Exemptions